Strategies

 Let’s take an example to understand bidding auctions:

 Of course, all three advertisers would want to show their products when a customer searches for the word “sneakers.”
 So, they run product ads for that keyword and bid for it.
-Depending on the maximum bid, Amazon decides whose ad should show up on their platform.
+Depending on the maximum bid, Amazon decides whose ad should show up on its platform.

-How Does Amazon Calculate Winning Bid?
+How Does Amazon Calculate a Winning Bid?

 Amazon’s algorithm calculates winning bids with two parameters: